+The actuarial gain for pension for the year ended December 31, 2024 was primarily due to an increase in the discount rate for the TRIP plan prior to its termination in Q1 2024 and an increase in the discount rate and financial assumption changes for non-US pension plans.
 The actuarial loss for pension for the year ended December 31, 2023 was primarily due to a decrease in the discount rate used to measure the obligation, offset by demographic gains.
-The actuarial gain for pension for the

-The accumulated benefit obligations (ABO) and the projected benefit obligations (PBO) for plans with ABO and PBO in excess of plan assets were \$262.6 million and \$263.2 million, respectively, at December 31, 2023 and \$345.5 million and \$346.0 million respectively, at December 31, 2022.
-The fair value of plan assets for plans with PBO and ABO in excess of plan assets were \$272.3 million and \$345.7 million, respectively, at December 31, 2023 and December 31, 2022, respectively.
+The accumulated benefit obligations (ABO) and the projected benefit obligations (PBO) for plans with ABO and PBO in excess of plan assets were \$14.6 million and \$15.1 million, respectively, at December 31, 2024 and \$262.6 million and \$263.2 million respectively, at December 31, 2023.
+The fair value of plan assets for plans with PBO and ABO in excess of plan assets were \$0.0 million and \$272.3 million at December 31, 2024 and December 31, 2023, respectively.